atom-robotics-lab/MR-Robot_Hardware/README.md

 ESP32 is controlling all the moter realted task in the bot it is receiving value of PWM from topic ***"/left_pwm"*** and ***"/right_pwm"*** which is then given to motor driver.

-ESP32 receiving feedback data form motor's encoder which is then used in calculation odometry.
+ESP32 receiving feedback data form motor's encoder by subscribing to the topic ***"/left_encoder"*** and ***"/right_encoder"*** which is then used in calculation odometry by pi.

+# Launching Odom Calculation Node

+'''bash
+rosrun mr_robot_firmware diff_tf.py
+'''

+This node calculates odom from left encoder data and right encoder data.

+# Launching Twist To PWM Node

+'''bash
+rosrun mr_robot_firmware twist_to_pwm.py
+'''

+This node converts Twist data into pwm for ESP32.
 <!-- CONTACTS -->
 ## Contacts